Common dolphin: Interspecific relations

+Common dolphins have a varied diet consisting of many species of fish and squid.
+This includes both mesopelagic species and epipelagic schooling species.
+They have been recorded to make dives up to 200 m deep.

+Reproduction

 The short-beaked common dolphin has a gestation period of 10 to 11 months.
 The newborn calf has a length of 70 to 100 cm and weighs about 10 kg.
 For the Black Sea population, weaning occurs at between five and six months, but occurs later (up to about 19 months) in other areas.
 Typical interbirth interval ranges from one year for the Black Sea population to three years for eastern Pacific Ocean populations.
-Age of sexual maturity also varies by location, but can range between two and seven years for females and three and 12 years for males.
-No evidence exists of any major reproductive differences between the two species.
-In captivity, the long-beaked common dolphin has hybridized with the common bottlenose dolphin (Tursiops truncatus).
-One of the hybrids has been bred back to a bottlenose dolphin, demonstrating such hybrids are fertile.
+Age of sexual maturity also varies by location, but can range between 2 and 7 years for females and 3 and 12 years for males.
+No evidence exists of any major reproductive differences between the two forms.